clicedvly768/Flactube/README.md

 3 wait for it to load

-File save to this directory: C://User/You_Username/Download
+File save to the this folder "downloads"

 Pleas don't delete folder: "_internal" and pleas download ffmpeg and transfer it to drive C://